 - Zest the frozen lemon (pick out seeds, as needed) into a small bowl and set aside to thaw.

 - Cream the butter and sugar together at high speed until light and fluffy.

 - Add the zested lemon, extracts, and spices.
 Add salt to taste, if desired.

-- Add the sifted dry ingredients and mix until just blended together and no flecks remain.
+- Add the sifted flour and mix until just blended together and no flecks remain.

 - Chill the dough in the refrigerator for at least an hour.